kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/jwt/access_control.md

 }
 {{< /highlight >}}

-Our `jwks.json` file now contains a valid Json Web Key Set (JWKS).
+Our `jwks.json` file now contains a valid JSON Web Key Set (JWKS).

-### Create JWKS Server
+### Create JWKS server
 Let's create our JWKS server.
-All that the server needs to do is to serve a Json Web Key Set file.
+All that the server needs to do is to serve a JSON Web Key Set file.
-Later we will configure Gloo to grab the Json Web Key Set from the server.
+Later we will configure Gloo to grab the JSON Web Key Set from the server.

 We will start by copying the `jwks.json` to a ConfigMap: